dbierer/php-class-notes/zf-level-1-feb-2018.md

 ## Q & A
+* Q: from Bryant to All Participants: What happens if you set 'may_terminate' => FALSE?
+Is 'may_terminate' a required field.
+* A: ???

 * Q: Is there a good step-by-step list for creating resources (i.e. modules, controllers, etc.) in ZF 3?
 * A: ???